sperant/brunch-mice/README.md

 # Brunch-mice

-A simple brunch setup for front-end design creation.
+A simple brunch skeleton for front-end design creation.

 Built with:
   - SASS